DDR4 vs DDR5: what to buy in 2026

 Bottom line

-DDR4 vs DDR5 what to buy in 2026: new builds use DDR5; legacy platforms use DDR4 until a full upgrade.
-Always enable XMP or EXPO, compare latency in nanoseconds, and anchor decisions in motherboard QVL — not box MT/s alone.
+DDR4 versus DDR5 in 2026: new builds use DDR5; legacy platforms use DDR4 until a full upgrade — always enable XMP or EXPO and compare latency in nanoseconds.